assen-totin/cdn/README.md

 The module implements an optimised, custom delivery of authorised content (e.g., user files etc.).

 The module performs all tasks needed to manage the content: upload, download and delete.
-You may still implement the uploads and deletions yourself if preferred; the CDN may be put in read-only mode in this case.
+You may still implement the uploads and deletions yourself if preferred (e.g. if a custom post-processing of uploaded files like thumbnail generation is required); the CDN may be put in read-only mode in this case.

 Each file request for must be authorised before served.
 Authorisation is handled by an external body to which the module connects.
+The authorisation body should return some file metadata for an approved download.

 The business logic for authorisation consists of three main elements: